mpampuch/nextflow-notes/README.md

 ggsave("cars.png", plot = plot)
 ```

-We'd like to use this script in a simple workflow:
+You'd like to use this script in a simple workflow:

 ```nextflow
 process PlotCars {